Lab 10: Quaternions#

 </html>

-In this lab we will being by learning how to perform calculations using quaternions the quaternion_calculations.js file and adding a class to the maths.js file.
+In this lab we will being by learning how to perform calculations using quaternions with the quaternion_calculations.js file and adding a class to the maths.js file.
 Once we know our class performs the correct calculations, we will implement this into the quaternions.js and camera.js files.
 Load index2.html in a live server and you should see a webpage containing the following

 Lab 10 - Quaternions